-Where a secondary boarding student is temporarily unable to continue boarding due to the coronavirus pandemic, boarding payments in Term 3 and 4 of 2021 can continue to be paid to the boarding provider to ensure the student's boarding place can be maintained until the student is able to return.
+Where a secondary boarding student is temporarily unable to continue or commence boarding due to the coronavirus pandemic, boarding payments in Term 1 and 2 of 2022 can be paid to the boarding provider to ensure the student's boarding place can be maintained until the student is able to attend.
 These temporary provisions will also apply to situations where the student has not returned to school due to community and family concerns around the safety of travel as adversely impacted by the coronavirus pandemic, including the risk of contracting COVID-19.

-Provided the following conditions are met for each term, the relevant payment arrangements set out at Chapter 71.5 can continue for the period that the pandemic reasonably prevents the student returning to boarding.
+Provided the following conditions are met for each Term, the relevant payment arrangements set out at Chapter 71.5 can occur for the period that the pandemic reasonably prevents the student returning to boarding.
 During this period, the student will be considered to be boarding away from home for the purposes of attending the school.